This page explains what The Royal National College for The Blind (RNC) does with the personal information you provide us.

 During the course of your study you may be asked to use third party websites or services or access linked content (e.g. YouTube, Moodle and Office365) which may collect personal data about you.
 That site’s own privacy notice will explain to you how they use your data.

-RNC as a corporate body is the data controller under Data Protection Act 2018 and the Board of Governors is therefore ultimately responsible for implementation.
+RNC as a corporate body is the data controller under General Data Protection Regulation (GDPR) and Data Protection Act 2018 and the Board of Governors is therefore ultimately responsible for implementation.

-The designated data controller who is appointed to ensure compliance with the legislation is the Director of Finance and Resources.
+The designated data controller who is appointed to ensure compliance with the legislation is the Technical Support Manager.

 If you have any questions about Data Protection at RNC, please contact: